Skip to content

 Mode, battery, operational state Status telemetry Telemetry

-Faults / diagnostics / events Fault, Event Health and Status
+Faults / diagnostics / operator notes Fault, Message Health and Status

 Detected objects Object Telemetry